 Now to add one final layer, well, several layers in one: So, it’s on to The Female Factory.

-From 1821 to 1847 this was an institution for female convicts – those awaiting assignment, along with their children, as well as re-offenders, current and former convicts needing maternity or medical care, as well as destitute invalid women who had arrived in the colony as free immigrants – plus staff and administrators.
+My next stop was, from 1821 to 1847, an institution for female convicts – those awaiting assignment, along with their children, as well as re-offenders, current and former convicts needing maternity or medical care, and destitute invalid women who had arrived in the colony as free immigrants – plus staff and administrators.

 According to this website, an astonishing (almost unbelievable), 10% of Australians are descendent of convict women who passed through the Female Factory.

 Lastly, and disturbingly recently, the Parramatta Girls Industrial School which operated from 1887 to 1983.
-This was not a school like I attended, no – more a juvenile reformatory facility where “students” were confined to the facility for set terms by the courts.
+This was not a school like I attended, no – more a juvenile reformatory facility.
+The courts sentenced “students” to serve set terms in the facility.
 Some 20,000 children passed through the facility – many, most, were Aboriginal and part of the stolen generations.

 In recent years, an association of women who went through the school and their descendants – the Parragirls – have been quite active in telling their stories.

 It’s all been good to see.
 I have enjoyed a fine bicycle ride in Parramatta on this beautiful Sydney day but the stories behind my destinations have taken a toll.
 There are many more sights to see on the Heritage Ride but they can wait.